changhoonhahn/molino/README.md

 - Francisco Villaescusa-Navarro (Flatiron/Princeton)

 ## Contact

-If you have any questions or need help using the data, you can raise a github issue or feel free to contact me at changhoon.hahn@princeton.edu
+If you have any questions or need help using the data, feel free to raise a github issue or contact me at changhoon.hahn@princeton.edu